 Introduction

 Carl Benedikt Frey takes us on a historical journey through several centuries of technological progress to help us understand the political economy of technology, and its impacts on the nature of work, the labour market, the incomes of human employees, capital accumulation, economic development and social (in)equality.
 The book consists of 13 chapters grouped into five parts that shed light on technological progress before the industrial revolutions (Part I), during the first (Part II), second (Part III) and third (Part IV) industrial revolutions, and in the forthcoming age of artificial intelligence and robotics (Part V).
 Frey discusses how technological progress was blocked or stimulated by political elites and why populations resisted or embraced new technologies.
 He emphasizes the fact that attitudes towards technology depend on its impact on people’s livelihoods and wellbeing.
-The first industrial revolution in the eighteenth 18th and 19th centuries was driven largely by factory-based technologies that were replacing human employees, thus causing resistance and social unrest.
+The first industrial revolution in the eighteenth and nineteenth centuries was driven largely by factory-based technologies that were replacing human employees, thus causing resistance and social unrest.
 The second industrial revolution brought technologies to people’s homes.
 The decades that followed it were the period of a growing middle class and improved quality of life for significant portions of the population, who showed little resistance to technology.
 After World War II, computers and industrial automation started to eliminate many blue- and white-collar jobs.
 The newly created jobs were highly geographically concentrated.
 Advances in artificial intelligence and robotics raise additional challenges and threaten to replace many employees in the future.
 They are forcing governments to look for various solutions to the social and economic problems that automation is causing.

 Evaluation

 The book can be evaluated from several perspectives.
-From a research perspective, the book provides an excellent historical account of the relationships among technology, labour, economic development, and power in Western societies, mostly Britain and the US.
+From a research perspective, the book provides an excellent historical account of the relationships among technology, labour, economic development and power in Western societies, mostly Britain and the US.
 Frey delves into the enabling (enhancement) and replacement (substitution) effects of automation, and how technological progress shaped the economic wellbeing and power of different social groups.
-His conclusions are well supported by ample examples, statistical data, an impressive reference list, and relevant theoretical discussions.
+His conclusions are well supported by ample examples, statistical data, an impressive reference list and relevant theoretical discussions.

 From a pedagogical perspective, the book allows students to understand how technology has shaped societies and economies.
-The clear and straightforward language of writing, useful examples, an extensive bibliography, visuals (tables and figures), and in-depth analyses make the book appropriate as additional reading material for undergraduate and graduate studies related to economic history, technology, or political economy.
-The book may also inspire PhD students to delve deeper into the political economy of automation and technology’s impacts on the labour market, social inequality, and power.
+The clear and straightforward language of writing, useful examples, an extensive bibliography, visuals (tables and figures) and in-depth analyses make the book appropriate as additional reading material for undergraduate and graduate studies related to economic history, technology or political economy.
+The book may also inspire PhD students to delve deeper into the political economy of automation and technology’s impacts on the labour market, social inequality and power.

 From a managerial perspective, the book informs managers why and when technology is perceived as a threat to human employees.
-Technology is likely to cause resistance if it decreases the incomes of people, replaces human employees, and does not leave them with sufficient options to find jobs elsewhere.
-If technology improves the productivity and incomes of employees, they would perceive it positively as an enabler, which would facilitate technology adoption.
+Technology is likely to cause resistance if it decreases the incomes of people, replaces human employees and does not leave them with sufficient options to find jobs elsewhere.
+If technology improves the productivity and incomes of employees, they perceive it positively as an enabler, which would facilitate technology adoption.